 1. Commencement Date 2.
 Expiry Date 3.
 Services The Provider shall monitor the programmes requested by Te Pūkenga for the purpose of improving the quality of education delivery and systems at Te Pūkenga and in accordance with this Agreement.
-The programmes are: i. insert ii. insert ii. insert (or delete) iii. insert (or d iv. insert (or d dd further prograr I in consultation w nmes to be monitore ith the Provider. ed during the 4.
-Required outcomes The following deliverables shall be provided to Te Pūkenga by the Provider: Description & Due By Details External Degree Monitor Report in the TP Template Draft due 10 after the visit Working Days t.
+The programmes are: i. insert ii. insert (or delete) iii. insert (or delete) iv. insert (or delete) Te Pūkenga may add further programmes to be monitored during the monitoring period in consultation with the Provider.
+4. Required outcomes The following deliverables shall be Provider: Description & Details External Degree Monitor Report in the TP Template Due By Draft due 10 Working Days after the visit.
 5. How will the outcomes be measured?
 The Provider shall carry out the monitoring in a professional manner in accordance with the Service Standards for Academic Monitors as listed in Schedule Two, Standards.
 6. Reporting Requirements As specified under 'Required Outcomes' and otherwise reporting to Te Pūkenga Nominated Representative as required.
 7. Key Personnel 8.
 Parties Nominated Representatives Te Pūkenga Name: Provider Name: